yoelhor/aad-b2c-tools/README.md

 ![Adding XML elements](media/commands.png)

 ### Help and more information
-After you run the commends, B2C extension shows you information message with a link to relevant article
+After you run the commends, B2C extension shows you information message with a link to relevant article.

 ![InformationMessage](media/moreinfo.png)

 ## Disclaimer